mohit-git-D/Health-Disparities/README.md

 # Health Disparity Dashboard

-Stock Analysis Dashboard with R Shiny and Plotly.
-This dashboard allows users to analyze stock data.
-Powered with randomForest and caret for stock prediction.
+Health Disparity Analysis Dashboard with R Shiny and Plotly.
+This dashboard allows users to analyze health data.
+Powered with randomForest and caret for prediction.

 ## Get Started